Menu

 What was your defining moment?
 What words of wisdom or change in heart, changed your stars?

-I think that has pushed me through my own self-limiting beliefs.
-It’s like, go with it and see where it flows.
-And I found that when I do that, it’s actually worked out for me.
-I’m someone who comes with a lot of self-limiting beliefs and I know that is felt by a lot of Pacific Peoples and Māori.
+I have a lot of self-limiting beliefs and I know that is felt by a lot of Pacific Peoples and Māori.
 I’m generalising here, it’s not everyone, but that comes from our cultural upbringing.
+That translates into the corporate world and you don’t even realise it.
+Actually, we are very vocal people.
+We solve problems together culturally.

 Action